kalkin413/sp25-cse-110-lab3/standup.md

 People that can help with my blockers:
 - ...

-People who's blockers I can help with:
+People whose blockers I can help with:
 - ...